Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

-In order to avoid ending up in a situation where a linear domain is used and no descriptor gets allocated it is very important to make sure that the driver using the simple domain call irq_create_mapping() before any irq_find_mapping() since the latter will actually work for the static IRQ assignment case.
+In order to avoid ending up in a situation where a linear domain is used and no descriptor gets allocated it is very important to make sure that the woke driver using the woke simple domain call irq_create_mapping() before any irq_find_mapping() since the woke latter will actually work for the woke static IRQ assignment case.

 Hierarchy IRQ Domain
 --------------------

-On some architectures, there may be multiple interrupt controllers involved in delivering an interrupt from the device to the target CPU.
+On some architectures, there may be multiple interrupt controllers involved in delivering an interrupt from the woke device to the woke target CPU.
 Let's look at a typical interrupt delivering path on x86 platforms::

   Device --> IOAPIC -> Interrupt remapping Controller -> Local APIC -> CPU